unbxd/search-JS-library/docs_new/configurations/PageSizeConfig.md

 ---

 ## Behavior
-Page Size widget allows you to configure the number of products shown on each page:
+Page Size widget allows you to configure the number of products shown on each page.
+The value should be greater than ZERO.
+It is suggested that the value to be multiple of number of columns (ex. if gridCount is 3 then 15 or 18 or 21).

 [![](https://unbxd.com/docs/wp-content/uploads/2020/05/page-size-new.png)](https://unbxd.com/docs/wp-content/uploads/2020/05/page-size-new.png)